AppliedBioinformatics/runBNG/Manual.md

 * The requried dependencies are:
  <pre>
-  •Ubuntu LTS or CentOS 6.4 or newer
-  •python v2.7.5 or newer
+  •Ubuntu LTS or CentOS 6.4 or newer or other equivalent Linux system •python v2.7.5 or newer
   •perl v5.10.x, v5.14.x or v5.16.x
   •gcc 4.4.7 or newer